 Skip to content

-We provide a 24 hour repairs service to our tenants.
-The main aims of the service are to:
+We provide a 24 hour repairs service for our tenants.
+Our main aims are to:

 • provide a value for money service

-• deliver a service that is flexible and reflects customers needs
+• deliver a flexible service that meets your needs

 Report a housing repair